zamaaz/terraform/modules/02-vpc/README.md

 # Terraform AWS VPC and Public Subnet

-This Terraform project creates a foundational network infrastructure in AWS.
-It provisions a new Virtual Private Cloud (VPC) along with all the necessary components to support a public-facing subnet.
+This Terraform project creates a foundational, production-ready network infrastructure in AWS.
+It provisions a new Virtual Private Cloud (VPC) with both public and private subnets across multiple Availability Zones, making it secure and highly available.

 This setup is the first step for building isolated and secure cloud environments.